-Adding a new anemia management measure to the QIP would also incentivize providers to work more closely with prescribers to help maintain more constant blood hemoglobin levels.
-Under the current incentive structure, dialysis centers are not held accountable for the fluctuation of hemoglobin levels as long as those levels stay below 12 g/dL.
+Adding a new anemia management measure to the QIP would also incentivize providers to maintain more constant blood hemoglobin levels.
+Under the current incentive structure, dialysis centers are not held accountable for fluctuation of hemoglobin levels as long as those levels stay below 12 g/dL.
 Fluctuation in hemoglobin levels has also been linked to increased morbidity among kidney patients.3